Henry K. Ellyson: Career

 Ellyson returned to his printing and newspaper business, assisted by his eldest son, Henry Theodore Ellyson.
 Later journalists noted that tragedies continued through the year's end—first a drought reduced Virginia's harvest prospects, then an October flood damaged Richmond, and Robert E. Lee died in Lexington, Virginia.
 Finally, in December, the Spottswood Hotel burned in Richmond; the fire killed eight people.
 After the financial Panic of 1873, Ellyson urged additional poor relief.
 Continuing to boost his home town, Ellyson also promoted the Virginia railway companies that merged during the 1870s came under the overall management of the Pennsylvania Railroad.
 When his newspaper partner Cowardin died in 1882, Ellyson became the Dispatch's president and kept publishing.

 Meanwhile, H.K.
 Ellyson also continued in his church-related activities, as he acknowledged in 1883.
 African-American members had left to form their own church in 1846 (also called Second Baptist Church, but on Idlewood Avenue).
 Ellyson had joined the board of Richmond College (now the University of Richmond) in 1868 when it was nearly bankrupt after investing its endowment in Confederate bonds.
 His youngest son William began attending the college the next year, and would graduate in 1871 and receive a M.A. as having completed all courses of study in 1876.
 In 1886 H.K.
 Ellyson became the board's president, serving until his death.

 Ellyson's second son J. Taylor Ellyson, became a bookseller and lawyer, and active in postwar Democratic Party politics.
 He was elected Richmond's 50th mayor as a compromise candidate, assuming office in 1888 (two years after his mother's death of typhoid fever), and soon assumed the responsibility of caring for his aging father and spinster sister.
 The second mayor Ellyson succeeded William C. Carrington, who had served since 1876 and announced his retirement for health reasons.
 During the previous several years, scandals concerning misappropriation of city funds had rocked the city council, particularly after the death of long-time city collector Aylett R. Woodson (who had served from 1876 until his death in 1887).
 Although the younger Ellyson held progressive views concerning labor unions, he was a conservative on race and other matters.
 Thus, additional black and white Republicans were soon removed from city offices and jobs, and in the fall of 1888, Democrats carried the city for President Cleveland (who however, lost the election on a national level.)

 Death and legacy

 H.K.
 Ellyson survived his wife, but died of heart failure at his son's house in Richmond on November 27, 1890, aged 67.
-After a large funeral at the Second Baptist Church, he was buried in Hollywood Cemetery (Richmond, Virginia) beside his wife, their son Luther in what had become the family plot.
 One of his grandson also had the same name, but added Cowardin as a second middle name; another grandson took his great-grandfather's name and became a preacher in Washington D.C.
 (Rev. Onan Ellyson died in 1901).